flippybit/bery-bot/docs/guides/other-resources.md

-# Other usefull online resources
+# Other useful online resources
 a place to gather all the tips and tricks necesary to make the proyect work

-## Selection of some of the best guides money cant get..
+## Selection of the best guides money cant get..

 ### Practical free ROS guides
 1. universidad catalana: https://sir.upc.edu/projects/rostutorials/10-gazebo_control_tutorial/index.html#
 2. ROS industrial

 ### Linux command line tutorials